alexjvr1/T.dalmanni_Genomics_of_meiotic_drive/Electronic_Lab_Book.md

 ### Data

-Two sets of HiFi reads were generated from pooled samples
+Two sets of HiFi reads were generated from pooled larvae which were inbred for X (IBD) but not the autosomes.
+Individuals were all female, thus we expect no difference in coverage between the X chromosome and autosomes.

 ### HiFiasm